 Clear retainers are made by creating a plastic mold of your teeth.
 Once your orthodontic treatment is complete, Dr. Chris Shannon will create an impression of your new smile and provide you with a custom-made clear retainer.
 By wearing your retainer as directed, you can be confident that your smile will remain straight and beautiful for the rest of your life.
-To learn more about how you can receive your clear retainer in Davenport, Florida, we invite you to contact Shannon Orthodontics at 863-353-6867 and schedule an appointment with our orthodontist today.
+To learn more about how you can receive your clear retainer in Davenport or Celebration, Florida, we invite you to contact Shannon Orthodontics at 863-353-6867 and schedule an appointment with our orthodontist today.

 Clear, plastic retainers are made with a porous material, which means they can become yellow or start to smell if they are not properly cared for.
 If our orthodontist recommends wearing your retainer during the day, be sure to rinse it regularly throughout the day to prevent bacteria and plaque buildup.
 When you remove your retainer for eating, rinse it under lukewarm water before putting it back into your mouth.
 Although rinsing your retainer does help keep it clean, you must also clean your retainer with products.
 You can do this by gently brushing your retainer with toothpaste, preferably antimicrobial toothpaste, and rinsing it with cool water.
 Be sure to store your retainer in its case when you are not wearing it.

 If you are considering a clear retainer, it is important to remember a few things.
 Clear retainers can: